minecraft-linux/minecraft-linux.github.io/src/troubleshooting/index.md

 - `cd /Applications/Minecraft\ Bedrock\ Launcher.app/Contents/MacOS`
 - `./mcpelauncher-client -dg ~/Library/Application\ Support/mcpelauncher/versions/1.2.3.4` -
   Replace 1.2.3.4 with the version of Minecraft you want to run.

+### I am running into glitches with Xwayland

+Xwayland does a fairly good job of running X applications on Wayland, but it is not perfect.
+Depending on your graphics drivers and your desktop environment/ window manager, you will run into issues that will affect your experience.
+These issues are beyond the scope of this project and should be reported upstream.
+There are two solutions: Fallback to an X11 session, or run the game natively under Wayland.

+#### Run natively under Wayland

+By default, the binary does not come with native Wayland support.
+You will need to [build the game launcher from source](../source_build/index.md) with SDL3 to enable native wayland support.

+Once you have the game launcher built with Wayland support, you will need to force the client to run under Wayland, as it will still default to running under Xwayland.
+This is done by unsetting the `DISPLAY` environment variable.

+Through the Qt Launcher, edit your profile and open up the advanced options.
+Under "Environment Variables", add a variable called `DISPLAY` (case-matching), and leave the value blank.
+Doing so will have the client running under native Wayland.

 ## Qt launcher UI